 The municipal office is OPEN Monday-Friday 8 am to 4 pm, however, there is limited public access inside the municipal building.

 The Vestibule area is OPEN and there is a video intercom system for contactless service.
 You can get forms, speak with staff and drop off applications in the vestibule.
 If the service you need is not available in the vestibule, staff can remotely open the vestibule door to allow access.

 Applying For Permits under the PA Uniform Construction Code

 Please call the township office BEFORE SCHEDULING OR BEGINNING WORK to verify if a permit is required.
 Most permits require detailed drawings of the property including all structures, driveway, septic, well, etc. with dimensions and distances clearly marked.
-If you are unsure of what is needed for your permit please contact the Zoning Office or Code Master Inspection Services.
+If you are unsure of what is needed for your permit please contact the Zoning Office or Lehigh Valley Inspection Service.

 Fees: Listed on the applications or attached fee schedules